 Faculty members will complete the course redesign process during the summer which allows faculty to create all of the necessary pedagogical materials for their new courses, including (but not limited to): exams, quizzes, practice quiz question banks, course Powerpoint or Google slides, lab exercises, experiments, problem sets, video captures of lectures, class notes or outlines, study guides, a course reader, etc. During the summer, grant participants will be able to take advantage of one-on-one consultations with CTAL staff and other Faculty Commons partners e.g., UD Library, Academic Technology Support.

-Finally, the PLC will continue to meet in the following semester (Spring or Fall of 2019).
+Finally, the PLC will continue to meet in the following semester.
 This will allow participants to collaborate with CTAL to review the results of the course redesigns and create a sustainable plan to maintain these initiatives at the department level.

-Applications are due by April 1, 2018.
+Applications are due by April 22, 2019.
 Each department can submit only one application and applications must be submitted online.
-The course must be a large (generally more than 60 students in a section) introductory (100- or 200-level) course offered during the Spring of 2018 and Fall of 2018.
+The course must be a large (generally more than 60 students in a section) introductory (100- or 200-level) course offered during the Fall of 2019 and/or the Spring of 2020.
 Faculty applying to participate must collaborate on one application that includes the following elements: